google/WebFundamentals/src/content/en/fundamentals/app-install-banners/index.md

 {% include "web/_shared/contributors/petelepage.html" %}

+**If your PWA has use cases where it’s helpful for a user to install your app, for example if you have users who use your app more than once a week, you should be promoting the installation of your PWA within the web UI of your app.**

-**Add to Home Screen**, sometimes referred to as the web app install prompt, makes it easy for users to install your Progressive Web App on their mobile or [desktop device](/web/progressive-web-apps/desktop).
+Add to Home Screen, sometimes referred to as the web app install prompt, makes it easy for users to install your Progressive Web App on their mobile or [desktop device](/web/progressive-web-apps/desktop).
 After the user accepts the prompt, your PWA will be added to their launcher, and it will run